 I pulled back from my view of the carnage at the bottom of the cliff.
 I was in a small clearing that was nothing more or less than a beaten down spot cushioning the actual ground an unknown distance further down.
 If needed at the base of the cliff, I’d be called soon enough, I knew.

 The ambush had gone off without a hitch, at least not one I knew about, although the killing off of the injured enemy soldiers bothered me.
-I told myself that there was nothing I could do but in truth I’d done nothing, even if it might have made no difference.
+I told myself that there was nothing I could do but in truth I’d done nothing, even if it might have made a difference.
 There were no prisoners taken in the A Shau Valley, by either side.
 There were no considerations for taking prisoners ever discussed.
 It was simply one of those things that once the A Shau bit into you, and the venom from it flowed through your blood, actions and life, you just knew.
 We all knew.
 It was not a thing of mercy.
 It was a thing of predation, survival or death, and it needed no words to either define it or administer it under any man-made rules.

 There was work to be done.
 Command at battalion had to be brought in on what had happened.
 Kilo leadership, somewhere on the cliff face, or just above waiting to make its descent, should to be counseled with before they arrived.
 Medevac had to be called.
 Flank security had to be checked and the air support confirmed for the time it would be on station.
 And then the two companies together had to get the hell out of the exposed position and move upriver.
 That river had to be crossed in order to rejoin the rest of the company and then get to the old barely defensible position the abandoned airstrip might provide.